bersih-in/machine_learning/README.md

 To replicate our project, you can follow the steps below.

 - Open your google colaboratory and Google Drive
-- Donwload the notebook .ipynb file for each model and upload it to your google colaboratory
+- Download the notebook .ipynb file for each model and upload it to your google colaboratory
 - Download the dataset for each model and upload it to google drive
 - Change the code on each notebook by adjusting the dataset path on your Google Drive
 - Run the .ipynb file on your google colaboratory
+- Download the model that has been saved from the google colaboratory directory

 If there are libraries that are not installed, you can follow the following command